MikeR94/CI-Project-Milestone-1/README.md

 [Back to top](<#contents>)
 * ### Footer

     * Contains social media links.
-To enhance the UX, the links open in seperate tabs.
+To enhance the UX, the links open in separate tabs.
     * The Facebook, Twitter, Youtube and Instagram social links are there for the educational side of this project and navigate the user to the home page of each respected site.
 They would be changed to re-direct the user to the respective Reflection social media if this site was deployed outside of this project.<br /><br />

 <details><summary><b>Desktop Footer Image</b></summary>